LamaAni/git_autosync/README.md

 bash> git_autosync [args] ...
 ```

-# use as a source library
+# Use as a source library
 ```shell
 #!/usr/bin/env bash
 # notice no arguments passed.